jcorbin/proxmox-mutex/README.md

 This can be achieved during the `pre-start` phase of a [qm] hookscript.

-The `qmexmut.go` tool in this repository currently implemnts just that.
+The `qmexmut.go` tool in this repository currently implements just that.
 It does so by finding any overlap of `hostpciX: ...` or `usbX: host=...` configuration in the VM that's trying to start, and any currently running VMs.
 So there's no need for static rules to be configured like "stop X before